Is Vinegar Safe for Dogs?

 Can I Still Use Vinegar for Cleaning?

-As for using vinegar for baking and cooking, you’re good to go.
+As for using vinegar for baking and cooking (for humans), you’re good to go.
 Just make sure your dog doesn’t chow down on that salad with a homemade vinaigrette and be sure to wipe up any drops of vinegar that land on your counter or floor.

 Misinformation on Vinegar and Dogs